Formal Security Analysis on dBFT Protocol of NEO: Introduction

-\item[-] We provide a formal treatment of the dBFT protocol by employing the State Machine Replication Model (SMR) \cite{CastroL99}.
-The version of the evaluation on source code keeps pace with the version of identified problems in \cite{fc20neo}.
+\item[-] We provide a formal treatment of the dBFT protocol by employing the State Machine Replication model (SMR) \cite{castro2001full}.
+The investigated source code version keeps pace with the version in \cite{fc20neo}.

-\item[-] We conduct a rigorous analysis of the security of dBFT, and identify attacks on safety.
+\item[-] We conduct a rigorous analysis of the security of dBFT, and identify two attacks against the claimed security promise.
 We provide two concrete example attacks with visualized graphs derived from our formal analysis, to illustrate how they may work in practice.

-\item[-] We have fully disclosed our results, covering both identified vulnerabilities and the recommended fixes, to the NEO team.
-They acknowledge that the attacks are effective towards their system, and the reported problems, then, have been properly fixed with the help of our recommended suggestions \cite{neo320}\cite{neo547}.
+\item[-] We have fully disclosed our results, covering both identified vulnerabilities and recommended fixes, to the NEO team.
+They acknowledge that the attacks are effective in their system, and the reported problems have been properly fixed with the help of our suggestions \cite{neo320}\cite{neo547}.

-\item[-] We discuss the origination of the issues and the relationship with current permissioned blockchain systems.
-We provide the scope of influence towards such security issues as enlightenment.
+\item[-] We discuss the origination of the issue and the relationship with current permissioned blockchain systems.
+We also discuss the potential impacts of such security issues.

 \end{itemize}